MicrosoftDocs/microsoft-365-docs/microsoft-365/knowledge/manage-topics.md

 ## Removed topics

 On the **Manage topics** page, topics that were discovered in your specified SharePoint source locations will be listed on the **Removed** tab.
 Some suggested topics can appear here based on the end user votes on topic cards in the topic center.
+You can choose to remove specific topics to prevent them from being viewed.
+Topics can be removed regardless if they are in a suggested or confirmed state.

+Removed topics can later be added back as viewable topics if needed.
 If you want to move a topic from the **Removed** tab to another tab, select the review and publish option.

-You might want to remove topics with similar names (for example, Microsoft Excel vs. Excel).
+To avoid confusion for users, you might want to remove topics that have similar names (for example, Microsoft Excel vs. Excel).

 ## Topic count dashboard